-IFRS 9 also introduces a new expected credit loss ("ECL") impairment model.
+IFRS 9 also introduces a new ECL impairment model.
 IFRS 9 requires the Fund to record ECLs on all financial assets classified at amortised cost, either on a twelve month or lifetime basis.
 The ECL model replaces the "incurred loss" model under IAS 39.
 Under IFRS 9 incurred losses are recognised earlier than under IAS 39.